Careers

 http://skillsmatch.intelligentlondon.org.uk/schools_colleges

-Specific career and LMI related lessons take place within our PSHE programme.
+There will be specific LMI related lessons which take place within assemblies and our KS3 PSHE programme and KS4 tutor programme.

 KS3